Pakistan – not Osama – was the Mastermind of 9/11 Attacks on the US

 Pakistani Rhetoric on Taliban and the Truth

-Despite the common rhetoric of Pakistani commentators and even leaders – that US created Taliban and even messed Pakistan up during the Afghan war, the truth is somewhat different.
-Pakistan used US and its urgent need – fetish, actually – to deal with Soviet Union.
-And although, Pakistan’s ISI repeatedly put its bet on losers (Hekmatyar) – it were the opponents Jalaluddin Haqqani who actually won the decisive victories against the Soviets.
-Not until, Pakistan had created the Jehadi Madrassa network and created Taliban and used it to hit at Massoud (after US had abdicated Afghanistan arena) – that Pakistani establishment did get an upperhand.
+Despite the common rhetoric of Pakistani commentators and even leaders – that the US created the Taliban and even messed Pakistan up during the Afghan war, the truth is somewhat different.
+Pakistan used the US and its urgent need – fetish, actually – to deal with the Soviet Union.
+Although, Pakistan’s ISI repeatedly put its bet on losers (Hekmatyar) – it was the opponent Jalaluddin Haqqani who actually won the decisive victories against the Soviets.
+Not until, Pakistan had created the Jehadi Madrassa network and created the Taliban and used it to hit at Massoud (after the US had abdicated the Afghanistan arena) – that the Pakistani establishment did get an upper hand.
 Taliban was therefore NOT a US creation but a Pakistani creation.
-Mujahideens who won the war against Soviets were NOT on the side of Pakistan.. but against them for most part. (read The Af-Pak War of Arms and Minds for complete details).
+Mujahedeen who won the war against the Soviets were NOT on the side of Pakistan.. but against them for the most part.

-As much as people in the Washington corridors make it all about the misuse of doles to Pakistan, its probably far bigger than that.
-Its about Pakistan’s direct complicity in 9/11 and other terrorist activites (apart from Nuclear Proliferation by AQ Khan), and passive acquiscence of American establishment in all of that.
+As much as people in the Washington corridors make it all about the misuse of doles to Pakistan, it's probably far bigger than that.
+It's about Pakistan’s direct complicity in 9/11 and other terrorist activities (apart from Nuclear Proliferation by AQ Khan), and the passive acquiescence of the American establishment in all of that.